zdravkov/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/SchedulerResourceBuilder.md

 ---

 # Kendo.Mvc.UI.Fluent.SchedulerResourceBuilder
-Defines the fluent interface for configuring the !:SchedulerResource{TModel}.
+Defines the fluent interface for configuring the 1.